Cell (biology)

 The cell is the basic structural and functional unit of all forms of life or organisms.
 The term comes from the Latin word cellula meaning 'small room'.
 A biological cell basically consists of a semipermeable cell membrane enclosing cytoplasm that contains genetic material.
 Most cells are only visible under a microscope.
 Except for highly-differentiated cell types (examples include red blood cells and gametes) most cells are capable of replication, and protein synthesis.
 Some types of cell are motile.
 Cells emerged on Earth about four billion years ago.

-All organisms are grouped into prokaryotes, and eukaryotes.
-Prokaryotes are single-celled, and include archaea, and bacteria.
-Eukaryotes can be single-celled or multicellular, and include protists, plants, animals, most types of fungi, and some species of algae.
+All organisms are grouped into prokaryotes and eukaryotes.
+Prokaryotes are single-celled and include archaea and bacteria.
+Eukaryotes can be single-celled or multicellular.
+Single-celled eukaryotes include most protists, some species of fungi (yeasts), and some species of algae.
+Multicellular eukaryotes include animals, plants, some species of fungi, and some species of algae.
 All multicellular organisms are made up of many different types of cell.
-The diploid cells that make up the body of a plant or animal are known as somatic cells, and in animals excludes the haploid gametes.
+The diploid cells that make up the body of an animal or plant are known as somatic cells, which excludes the haploid gametes.

-Prokaryotic cells lack the membrane-bound nucleus present in eukaryotic cells, and instead have a nucleoid region.
-In eukaryotic cells the nucleus is enclosed in the nuclear membrane.
+Prokaryotes lack a membrane-bound nucleus and have a nucleoid instead.
+In eukaryotic cells, the nucleus is enclosed in the nuclear membrane.
 Eukaryotic cells contain other membrane-bound organelles such as mitochondria, which provide energy for cell functions, and chloroplasts, in plants that create sugars by photosynthesis.
-Other non-membrane-bound organelles may be proteinaceous such as the ribosomes present (though different) in both groups.
-A unique membrane-bound prokaryotic organelle the magnetosome has been discovered in magnetotactic bacteria.
+Other membrane-less organelles may be proteinaceous, such as the ribosomes present (though different) in both groups.
+A unique membrane-bound prokaryotic organelle, the magnetosome has been discovered in magnetotactic bacteria.

 Cells were discovered by Robert Hooke in 1665, who named them after their resemblance to cells in a monastery.
 Cell theory, developed in 1839 by Matthias Jakob Schleiden and Theodor Schwann, states that all organisms are composed of one or more cells, that cells are the fundamental unit of structure and function in all organisms, and that all cells come from pre-existing cells.